tvdboom/ATOM/docs_sources/api/predicting/transform.md

 !!! note
-    When using the pipeline parameter to include/exclude transformers, remember that the first transformer (index 0) in `atom`'s pipeline is always the [Cleaner](../data_cleaning/cleaner.md) called during
+    When using the pipeline parameter to include/exclude transformers, remember that the first transformer (index 0) in atom's pipeline is always the [Cleaner](../data_cleaning/cleaner.md) called during
     initialization.